cogini/mix_deploy/README.md

 * `deploy-runtime-environment-file`: Create `#{runtime_dir}/runtime-environment` file on target from `cloud-init` metadata.
 * `deploy-runtime-environment-wrap`: Get runtime environment from `cloud-init` metadata, set environment vars, then launch main script
-* `deploy-set-cookie-ssm`: Get Erlang VM cookie from AWS SSM Parameter Store and write to file
 * `deploy-sync-config-s3`: Sync config files from S3 bucket to app config dir
+* `deploy-set-cookie-ssm`: Get Erlang VM cookie from [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and write to file

 ### Dependencies

 The generated scripts are mostly straight bash, with minimal dependencies.

-`deploy-runtime-environment-file` and `deploy-runtime-environment-wrap` use `jq` to parse the `cloud-init` JSON file. `deploy-set-cookie-ssm` uses the AWS CLI and `jq` to interact with Systems Manager Parameter Store.
+`deploy-runtime-environment-file` and `deploy-runtime-environment-wrap` use [jq](https://stedolan.github.io/jq/) to parse the [cloud-init](https://cloud-init.io/) JSON file.
-`deploy-sync-config-s3` uses the AWS CLI to copy files from an S3 bucket.
+`deploy-sync-config-s3` uses the [AWS CLI](https://aws.amazon.com/cli/) to copy files from an S3 bucket.

-Install `jq`:
+`deploy-set-cookie-ssm` uses the AWS CLI and `jq` to interact with Systems Manager Parameter Store.

+To install `jq` on Ubuntu:

 ```shell
 apt install jq
 ```

-Install the AWS CLI from the OS package manager or via `pip`:
+To install the AWS CLI from the OS package manager on Ubuntu:

 ```shell
 apt install awscli